AmateurECE/twardyece-blog/_posts/2025-04-05-Pinning-in-C++.md

     ~Pin() = default;

     // Pinned objects intentionally have non-copyable/non-movable semantics.
-    // Strictly speaking, copy semantics ought to be definable if T is copyable,
+    // Strictly speaking, copy semantics ought to be definable if T is
-    // but default-ing them would restrict Pin to copyable types T. Semantically,
+    // copyable, but default-ing them would restrict Pin to copyable types T.
-    // there is no reason why we should be able to copy a pinned object, so we
+    // Semantically, there is no reason why we should be able to copy a pinned
-    // are safe to delete this.
+    // object, so we are safe to delete this.
     Pin(const Pin&) = delete;
     Pin& operator=(const Pin&) = delete;
     Pin(Pin&&) = delete;
     Pin& operator=(Pin&&) = delete;

-    reference_type operator*() const noexcept(noexcept(*std::declval<pointer_type>())) { return m_value; }
+    reference_type operator*() noexcept { return m_value; }
     pointer_type operator->() noexcept { return &m_value; }

 private: